Level Order Traversal (BFS Traversal) of Binary Tree

 • The time complexity of each enqueue and dequeue operation = O(1).

-• We are doing two queue operations for each node inside the loop: Inserting once into the queue and deleting once from the queue.
+• We are doing two queue operations for each node: Inserting once into the queue and deleting once from the queue.
 So total queue operations = 2n.

-• Overall time complexity = Total queue operations * Time complexity of each queue operation = 2n * O(1) = O(n)
+• Time complexity = Total queue operations * Time complexity of one queue operation = 2n * O(1) = O(n)

 Space complexity is equal to the queue size.
 We process nodes level by level, so the max queue size depends on the level with the maximum number of nodes or max-width of the binary tree.
 If the maximum width of the binary tree is w, then space complexity = O(w).
 The idea is simple: w depends on the structure of a given binary tree.
 How?
 Let’s think!